Physician

 What is locum tenens?
 A beginner’s guide

-Locum tenens defines the industry that was established in 1979 to help fill staffing gaps in rural health facilities and to give those providers some much-needed relief.
-Today, it’s an industry used by healthcare facilities — big and small.
+The locum tenens industry was first established in 1979 to help fill physician staffing gaps in rural locations.
+Today, locum tenens providers are used by many healthcare facilities for temporary staffing.

 Why do providers choose locum tenens?

-Physicians, nurse practitioners, and physician assistants who adopt the locum tenens lifestyle reap numerous benefits that you don’t often find in a permanent position.
+Physicians, nurse practitioners (NPs), and physician assistants (PAs) who adopt the locum tenens lifestyle reap numerous benefits that you don’t often find in a permanent position.
 Here are some of the benefits we hear most often from providers working locums:

 Work/life balance

-Locum tenens clinicians control their own schedule, owning the final say over when, where, and how often they want to work.
+Locum tenens clinicians control their own schedule and have the final say over when, where, and how often they want to work.

-Hospitalist Dr. Matthew Dothager loved that locums allowed him to be very particular with the number and length of assignments he chose.
+Hospitalist Dr. Matthew Dothager loves that locums allows him to be very particular with the number and duration of assignments he chooses.
 “I wouldn’t necessarily have this level of flexibility if I were a staff physician,” he says.
 “Most positions are seven on/seven off, but with locums, I can essentially structure the schedule I want.”

 Extra income